profsmith89/ctps/_sources/chap13.md

 1. We sometimes write statements that **aren't legal Python**.
 These are *syntax errors* that stop the interpreter dead in its tracks.
 "What did you say?" it will ask.
 "I don't understand you."
 2. We sometimes write statements that **are legal Python**, but what these statements ask the interpreter to do with the data we give it **isn't something it can do** (e.g., convert the word `"junk"` into an integer).
 These are *runtime errors* that stop the interpreter, again, dead in its tracks.
 "I can't do that," it'll say, occasionally in really-hard-to-understand error messages.
 3. We sometimes write statements that **are legal Python and something the interpreter can do**, but **the result it produces makes no sense**.
-These are *design errors* that are quite hard to diagnose and correct.
-We'll have to find ways to verify which parts of the script (including our data structures) are operating correctly and which parts are failing.
+These are *design errors* (i.e., solving your problem incorrectly) and *subtle coding errors* (e.g., writing a script with an infinite loop or multiplying a value by the wrong constant) that are quite hard to diagnose and correct.
+We'll have to find ways to verify which parts of the script (including our data structures) are operating correctly and which incorrectly.
 4. We sometimes write a script that **produces a sensible answer**, but it **takes too long** to run to completion (e.g., our script uses a brute-force approach on a problem with a very large input) or in some other way **misses an important problem constraint** (e.g., our script uses too much memory).
 These are *missed constraints*.
 They often requires us to be smarter in our problem-solving approach, typically in the selection of an algorithm, as we discussed in the last act.

 ## Our problem-to-be-solved